alwaysbyx/alwaysbyx.github.io/_pages/about.md

 -----
 #### **Research**

-My research interests broadly span **optimization** and **reinforcement learning**.
+My research focuses on developing **model-guided learning methods** that combine the power of reinforcement learning with domain knowledge from optimization and control theory.

-Recently, I have been particularly interested in combining reinforcement learning with domain knowledge from optimization and related fields.
-By integrating principled mathematical structures and problem-specific constraints into the learning process, my goal is to develop methods that are not only sample-efficient but also capable of making intelligent, reliable, and interpretable decisions.
+I am particularly passionate about creating algorithms that integrate principled mathematical structures and problem-specific constraints into the learning process.
+The goal is to develop methods that are not only **sample-efficient** but also capable of making **intelligent, reliable, and interpretable decisions** in complex real-world systems.

 <!-- - **System operator side**, I focus on understanding demand response behavior.
 Identifying demand response model can facilitate power system operator to design new tariffs that align with the storage unit's for-profit interests with certain system-level objectives and has potential in electric power mitigation;